Purchasing a Domain Name aka URL

 What are Top Level Domain names: “What are the differences in suffixes like .com, .net and .info?”

-The creators of the Internet have assigned different suffixes to different business categories.
-The most common suffix is .com, which can be used for any purpose.
-This general suffix receives the most searching hits: other suffixes target governments, markets, or countries.
-Suffixes have different values, like gold, silver, or bronze medal.
-If you want more traffic, then you will select a more popular suffix.
-Customers can view the latest prices for the sale of popular domain names to determine the going market rate.
+The creators of the Internet assigned different suffixes to specific business categories.
+The .com suffix, the most common, works for any purpose and attracts the highest number of search hits.
+In contrast, other suffixes target specific sectors such as governments, markets, or countries.
+These suffixes hold varying values, comparable to gold, silver, or bronze medals.
+To generate more traffic, you should choose a more popular suffix.
+Customers can check the latest domain name prices to assess the current market rate before making a purchase.

 What if: “Is my preferred domain name taken?”

-Remember that the Web surfer has a different mentality than the brick-and-mortar consumer.
-Online consumers demand “immediate gratification.”
-They expect 24/7/365 service, and every site is only a click away.
-It makes sense to make a list of ten preferred domain names before checking with a domain registrar to see if they have been taken.
-It is effortless to check the Internet to see if your domain name is taken.
-Go to a domain name search site by typing “domain name.”
-When you get to the site, type in your preferred domain name to see if it is taken.
+Keep in mind that web surfers think differently than brick-and-mortar consumers.
+Online shoppers demand “immediate gratification,” expecting 24/7/365 service with every site just a click away.
+To prepare, create a list of ten preferred domain names before checking their availability with a domain registrar.
+Checking the Internet for your domain name is quick and easy.
+Simply visit a domain name search site by typing “domain name” into a search engine.
+Once there, enter your preferred domain name to see if it is available.

 Do I own a website?: “Rights to a Domain Name”

-Trademark law gives a company using certain copyrighted brands, products, or services to purchase domain names associated with its business.
-The registration company might have a dispute resolution service.
-You can also bring the matter to a courtroom if you want.
+Trademark law allows a company to use certain copyrighted brands, products, or services to purchase domain names linked to its business.
+The registration company may offer a dispute resolution service.
+If desired, you can take the matter to court.

 Online Store: “Purchasing a URL”